 FUNDING AVAILABLE FOR ENVIRONMENTAL RESEARCH AND DEVELOPMENT

-ARLINGTON, VA, October 27, 2011—The Department of Defense’s (DoD) Strategic Environmental Research and Development Program (SERDP) is seeking to fund environmental research and development proposals.
+ALEXANDRIA, VA, October 25, 2012—The Department of Defense’s (DoD) Strategic Environmental Research and Development Program (SERDP) is seeking to fund environmental research and development proposals.
 SERDP is DoD’s environmental science and technology program, planned and executed in partnership with the Department of Energy and the Environmental Protection Agency, with participation by numerous other Federal and non-Federal organizations.
 The Program invests across the broad spectrum of basic and applied research, as well as advanced development.
-The development and application of innovative environmental technologies will reduce the costs, environmental risks, and time required to resolve environmental problems while, at the same time, enhancing and sustaining military readiness.

 Proposals responding to focused Statements of Need (SON) in the following areas are requested: